hasura/graphql-engine/README.md

 Check out our [contributing guide](CONTRIBUTING.md) for more details.

+If you want to report a security issue, please [read this](.github/SECURITY.md).

 ## Brand assets

 Hasura brand assets (logos, the Hasura mascot, powered by badges etc.) can be